+1 11 11 11 0

+Funded partner

+1

+•

+and group counseling, referrals to community

+resources, mentoring and crisis intervention,

-1 in all three targeted industries: healthcare, skilled trades and information technology.
-Goodwill also operates Goodwill Talent Solutions, a temporary and temp-to-hire staffing agency, which offers clients additional employment opportunities.
-LifeWorks: Recruitment, orientation, and referral of eligible Funded partner youth, particularly youth who are homeless or r unava partner in/aging out of foster care.
-LifeWorks will provide GED preparation and training, individual and group counseling, supported employment and education services, assistance with college enrollment, and co-enrollment in other LifeWorks programs.
-American Recruitment, orientation, and referral of eligible Funded partner YouthWorks youth, alternative secondary school services, GED training, occupational skills training, paid and unpaid work experiences, wraparound support services, life skills, employment readiness training, pre-apprenticeships, career counseling and exploration, financial literacy, comprehensive counseling, community service projects, leadership skills development, and follow-up.
-Youth will be co-enrolled in other AYW services as appropriate, such as YouthBuild, which provides pre-apprenticeship training in all facets of the building trades and is 6 considered a quality pre-apprenticeship program according to standards established by the U.S. Department of Labor.
-D 1 1 Communities in Recruitment, orientation, and referral of eligible Funded partner Schools youth.
+regency, which offers clients additional employment opportunities.
+Recruitment, orientation, and referral of eligible routh, particularly youth who are homeless or n/aging out of foster care.
+LifeWorks will provide GED preparation and training, andividual and group counseling, supported employment and education services, assistance with college enrollment, and co-enrollment in other LifeWorks programs.
+Recruitment, orientation, and referral of eligible routh, alternative secondary school services, GED training, occupational skills training, paid and unpaid work experiences, wraparound support services, life skills, employment readiness training, pre-apprenticeships, career counseling and exploration, financial literacy, comprehensive counseling, community service projects, leadership skills development, and follow-up.
+Youth will be co-enrolled in other and a collow-up and the provides pre-apprenticeship raining in all facets of the building trades and is considered a quality pre-apprenticeship program according to standards established by the U.S. Department of Labor.
+Recruitment, orientation, and referral of eligible routh.
 Office space for YEP activities.
-Additional services will vary and may include: tutoring, college and career enhancement skills, paid and unpaid work experiences, individual and group counseling, referrals to community resources, mentoring and crisis intervention, and co-enrollment in other CIS programs.
-Skillpoint Alliance Referral of eligible youth, skills training, co- Funded partner - enrollment in other Skillpoint Alliance 1 programs.
-Austin Community Occupational training, postsecondary education, Non-funded College participant referral. collaborator/part Conceo Participant referral. ner lici
+Additional services will vary and may include: a counseling, college and career enhancement skills, and and unpaid work experiences, individual and group counseling, referrals to community